Clondalkin: Historical features

-Amenities and businesses
+Amenities

 The Clondalkin area had a population of approximately 46,000 as of 2016.
-Retail facilities serving the population include branches of four major supermarket chains.
-The village centre also has several small businesses including solicitors, restaurants, pubs, hairdressers and pharmacies.
+Facilities serving the population include several supermarkets, as well as small businesses, restaurants and pubs.
+There is also a Garda station on Orchard Road in the village.

-Clondalkin has a branch of South Dublin Libraries in a building which used to house a Carnegie Library.
-North Clondalkin Library, opposite the Immaculate Heart of Saint Mary's Church, was due to open in late 2019.
-There is also a post office.
+Clondalkin village has a branch of South Dublin Libraries in a building which used to house a Carnegie Library.
+A newer library, North Clondalkin Library, opened in 2020.
+The local Church of Ireland church, St. John's Church, was built in 1789 on the site of a medieval church, and extended in 1854.

-Wheatfield Prison and Cloverhill Prison are two prisons near Clondalkin.

-Microsoft, Google, Amazon, Arytza, Wyeth, Takeda and Pfizer all have significant data centres and development facilities in the Grange Castle Business Park.

 In March 2014, Clondalkin became the 51st "Fairtrade town" in Ireland.
-Farmers from Belize and El Salvador, along with local councillors and community representatives, attended a ceremony in Clonburris National School to mark the occasion.
+The occasion was marked with a ceremony in Clonburris National School.

+Wheatfield Prison and Cloverhill Prison are both in the area.

 Transport

 Clondalkin is served by public transport to Dublin city centre, to nearby suburbs, and to neighbouring settled areas such as Tallaght.

-Dublin Bus provide bus routes including the 13, 68, 69, 151 and G2.
-There are also alternative bus routes provided by Go-Ahead Ireland such as the 76, 76A and L51.
-Many of these run from areas near Clondalkin, such as Rathcoole and Newcastle, into the city centre via Clondalkin.
-Some services, such as the 76 and 76A, do not service the city centre.
+Dublin Bus provide bus routes including the 13, 60, 68, 69, 151, G2, and L54.
+There are also other bus routes provided by Go-Ahead Ireland such as the W2 and L51.
+Many of these run from areas near Clondalkin, such as Rathcoole and Newcastle, into the city centre via Clondalkin, while some of these routes link Clondalkin to other local areas such as Liffey Valley, The Square, Lucan, and Leixlip.

-The Luas Red Line runs from the Red Cow interchange park and ride station providing links to the town square in Tallaght and Dublin city centre.
-However, the Luas station is approximately fifteen to twenty minutes' walk from Clondalkin village.

 Clondalkin railway station opened on 4 August 1846 and was closed for goods traffic on 9 June 1947.
 It was reopened during the 1990s for commuter services.
 Commuter trains are operated by Iarnród Éireann (Irish Rail) and run between Heuston station in Dublin and Kildare Town in County Kildare.
 A new station, to replace rather than supplement the previous station, has been built at Fonthill, north of Bawnogue.
 The original Clondalkin station was demolished in 2008 to facilitate a four-line track, allowing express trains to pass through without affecting local services on the Kildare line.

 Bus Éireann services stop to collect and set down passengers at Newlands Cross, on the N7 road near Clondalkin.
-These services have destinations all over the west and south of the country; services to the north do not pass Newlands Cross.

 As of 2007, Clondalkin was included on the preferred route for the proposed Dublin Metro West line.

 Media

 Two local newspapers, the Clondalkin Echo and Clondalkin Gazette, serve the area.
 The latter is published by Gazette Group Newspapers (part-owned by the Irish Times), and was launched in October 2005.
-The Clondalkin News is delivered free into households in Clondalkin.